IlievskiV/PyDataRecBoleTutorial/README.md

 # PyData Geneva: RecBole Tutorial
 Repository containing a simple tutorial on how to use RecBole to build a recommendation system.
 This tutorial is part of the [PyData Geneva Session](https://www.meetup.com/pydata-geneve/events/292560839/) held on April 5 2023.
+You can find the slides [here](slides.pdf).

 ## Requirements